SalesforceCommerceCloud/b2c-crm-sync/README.md

 > Prior to saving your file, please verify that the url is correct, and that the clientId / clientSecret are accurate.
 The instance name should represent a shorthand nickname for the B2C Commerce environment.
 This information must be accurate in order for these activities to successfully process the site-import.

 #### Configure Your B2C Commerce OCAPI Permissions
 The build scripts in this repository leverage B2C Commerce's [sfcc-ci](https://github.com/SalesforceCommerceCloud/sfcc-ci) automation library.
-This library is used to perform a number of continuous-integration related activities that enable the site-data uploading and import.
+This library performs a number of continuous-integration related activities that enable the site-data uploading and import.
 Before we can leverage the automation tasks, the Salesforce B2C Commerce environment's OCAPI Data API permissions must be enabled to support remote interactions.

 > Yes, we will be porting this to leverage the new B2C Commerce APIs in a future release.
 For now, all use-cases can be satisfied via OCAPI.